A Brief Introduction to Linear Discriminant Analysis

 • Each of the classes has identical covariance matrices.

-However, it is worth mentioning that LDA performs quite well even if the assumptions are violated.
+However, it is worth mentioning that LDA Machine Learning still performs quite well even if you violate the assumptions.

-Linear Discriminant Analysis (LDA) is a generalized form of FLD.
-Fisher in his paper used a discriminant function to classify between two plant species Iris Setosa and Iris Versicolor.
+Linear Discriminant Analysis in Machine Learning is a generalized form of Fisher’s Linear Discriminant (FLD).
+Initially, Fisher, in his paper, used a discriminant function to classify between two plant species, namely Iris Setosa and Iris Versicolor.

-The basic idea of FLD is to project data points onto a line to maximize the between-class scatter and minimize the within-class scatter.
+The basic idea of FLD is to project data points onto a line in order to maximize the between-class scatter and minimize the within-class scatter.
+Consequently, this approach aims to enhance the separation between different classes by optimizing the distribution of data points along a linear dimension.

 This might sound a bit cryptic but it is quite straightforward.
-So, before delving deep into the derivation part we need to get familiarized with certain terms and expressions.
+So, before we delve deep into the derivation part, we need to familiarize ourselves with certain terms and expressions.

 • Let’s suppose we have d-dimensional data points x1….xn with 2 classes Ci=1,2 each having N1 & N2 samples.

-• Let W be a unit vector onto which the data points are to be projected (took unit vector as we are only concerned with the direction).
+• Consider W as a unit vector onto which we will project the data points.
+Since we are only concerned with the direction, we choose a unit vector for this purpose.

 • Number of samples : N = N1 + N2